 This comprehensive resource is a good place to start your research on all aspects of oceanography.
 For example, it includes authoritative information on ecology, ecosystems, fisheries, geology, geosciences, marine chemistry, and paleoceanography.

 This is a comprehensive, 15 volume, online encyclopedia that covers such topics as meteorites, planets, earth’s mantle, crust and core, surface & groundwater, marine geochemistry, sediments & sedimentary rocks, and organic geochemistry.

 This is a comprehensive, 11 volume, online encyclopedia that covers such topics as earthquake seismology, mineral physics, geodesy, geomagnetism, crust, mantle and core dynamics, and evolution of the earth.

 These are only a few of the handbooks that are available online for you to use as background or introductory texts.
-Use Roger to find more handbooks on your topics.
+Use UC Library Search to find more handbooks on your topics.

 This book emphasizes the quantitative aspects of geochemistry.
 There are 12 chapters divided into 4 parts: crystal chemistry, chemical reactions, isotope geochemistry, and the "Earth Supersystem", an overview of the origin and evolution of the solid Earth and atmosphere & hydrosphere.